jonathanslenders/pymux-test/README.2.rst

   noticable when applications generate a lot of output.
 Where tmux is able to give fast real-time output for, for instance ``find /``, pymux will process the output slightly slower, and in this case render the output only every second to the terminal.
 Usually, this should not be an issue.
+If it is, `Pypy <http://pypy.org/>`_ should provide a significant speedup.

 The big advantage is that writing it in Python and using `prompt_toolkit
 <https://github.com/jonathanslenders/python-prompt-toolkit>`_